-The posting of communications such as flyers, posters, announcements, advertisements, coursework, photographs, or similar items may only be displayed with the permission and approval of the teacher, coach, club sponsor, or administrator who oversees the advertised activity.
-Items should only be posted on designated bulletin boards and should not block or limit other postings due to quantity or size.
+Any ZCS-sponsored or affiliated organization or activity, and Parent-Teacher Organizations may post communications such as flyers, posters, announcements, advertisements, coursework, photographs, or similar items on designated bulletin boards.
+A posting may only be displayed with the permission and approval of the teacher, coach, club sponsor, or administrator who oversees the advertised activity.
+Posted items should not block or limit other postings due to quantity or size.
 All posted communications must be related to a school purpose, function, or activity.
-For more details.
-The Corporation's policy on such materials is available online at the ZCS website under Board Policy.
+For more details, The Corporation's policy on such materials is available online at the ZCS website under Board Policy.